ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/intro.md

-# Training: Ionic / Angular / Cordova
+# Training: Ionic / Angular / Capacitor

-This training focuses on building an application using the Ionic Framework with Angular and Cordova.
+This training focuses on building an application using the Ionic Framework with Angular and Capacitor.
 During the development of this application, you will:

 - Create a new Ionic application
-- Build the application for mobile devices using Cordova
+- Build the application for mobile devices using Capacitor
 - Add third party component libraries to the application
 - Modify existing pages
 - Add new services
-- Use Cordova Plugins
+- Use Capacitor Plugins

 The application you build provides information about local weather conditions.